-Behavioral health services provided by an Indian health care provider operated by Indian Health Services, an Indian Tribe, Tribal Organization, or an Urban Indian Organization to Medicaid members enrolled in UMIC Plans are reimbursed through FFS Medicaid.
+Behavioral health services provided by an Indian health care provider operated by Indian Health Services, an Indian Tribe, Tribal Organization, or an Urban Indian Organization to Medicaid members enrolled in UMIC Plans are billed directly to Medicaid.
 Authorization from the member's UMIC Plan is not required.
+Medicaid reimburses the providers directly.